nguyentamhongduc/SAR-ICP/README.md

 # SAR-ICP
 This is a repository for the MATLAB code of the developed SAR-ICP algorithm.
-The code will be published here after thepaper is accepted.
+The code will be published here after the paper is accepted.